AusBoone/Cave-Runner/docs/Testing.md

 The above command writes an XML report and log file that can be archived by your CI system.

+## Continuous Integration
+EditMode tests are automatically executed on every push and pull request using GitHub Actions.
+The workflow defined at `.github/workflows/unity-tests.yml` installs Unity via the GameCI actions, runs the command shown above and uploads the generated `TestResults` folder as an artifact.
+No manual steps are required to verify that new commits keep the tests passing.

 ## What Is Covered?
 - Jump and slide buffering to ensure responsive controls.
 - Enhanced gravity logic for snappy jumps.